-Other than as disclosed below, to the knowledge of the Company and based upon information provided to it by the Company's directors and executive officers, no such person (including any personal holding company), is or has been, in the last ten years, a director, chief executive officer or chief financial officer of a company, including Alithya, that: (a) was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation for a period of more than 30 consecutive days while the director or executive officer was acting in that capacity; or (b) was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation for a period of more than 30 consecutive days that was issued after the director or executive officer ceased to act in that capacity, but which resulted from an event that occurred while the director or executive officer was acting in that capacity.
-Mr. Brosseau was a director of Aptilon Corporation ("Aptilon") from December 2006 to August 2021.
-On May 4, 2012, a management cease trade order was issued by the Autorité des marchés financiers followed by a cease trade order on all of Aptilon's securities on July 5, 2012 as a result of the failure to file annual audited financial statements, related management's discussion and analysis and certification of annual filings for the fiscal year ended December 31, 2011.
-From July 2012 to February 2013, similar cease trade orders were issued by the securities regulatory authorities of British Columbia, Manitoba, Alberta and Ontario.
-In August 2014, the cease trade orders were lifted and Aptilon, then known as DMD Digital Health Connections Group Inc., resumed trading on the NEX stock exchange in October 2014.
+To the knowledge of the Company and based upon information provided to it by the Company's directors and executive officers, no such person (including any personal holding company), is or has been, in the last ten years, a director, chief executive officer or chief financial officer of a company, including Alithya, that: (a) was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation for a period of more than 30 consecutive days while the director or executive officer was acting in that capacity; or (b) was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation for a period of more than 30 consecutive days that was issued after the director or executive officer ceased to act in that capacity, but which resulted from an event that occurred while the director or executive officer was acting in that capacity.

 Other than as disclosed below, to the knowledge of the Company and based upon information provided to it by the Company's directors, executive officers and shareholders holding sufficient securities to affect materially the control of the Company, as applicable, no such person (including any personal holding company): (a) is, or has been in the last ten years, a director or executive officer of any company (including Alithya) that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets; or (b) has, in the last ten years, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold their assets.
-Mr. Brosseau was a director of Virtutone Networks Inc. ("Virtutone") from September 2013 to November 2014.
-On January 23, 2015, Virtutone filed a notice of intention to make a proposal under the Bankruptcy and Insolvency Act (Canada).
-Mr. Rivard, was a director of Facilis Inc. ("Facilis") from November 1, 2021 to March 8, 2023.
+Mr. Rivard was a director of Facilis Inc. ("Facilis") from November 1, 2021 to March 8, 2023.
 On March 8, 2023, Facilis initiated bankruptcy proceedings and a trustee was appointed to hold its assets.